certbot/certbot/docs/using.rst

 Installation
 ============

-.. _letsencrypt-auto:
+.. _certbot-auto:

-letsencrypt-auto
+certbot-auto
 ----------------

-``letsencrypt-auto`` is a wrapper which installs some dependencies from your OS standard package repositories (e.g. using `apt-get` or `yum`), and for other dependencies it sets up a virtualized Python environment with packages downloaded from PyPI [#venv]_.
+``certbot-auto`` is a wrapper which installs some dependencies from your OS standard package repositories (e.g. using `apt-get` or `yum`), and for other dependencies it sets up a virtualized Python environment with packages downloaded from PyPI [#venv]_.
 It also